pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-app"></a> `--app`

-The app of which the workload is part of.
+This is the application the workload is part of.
 This is part of the workload metadata section.

 <details><summary>Example</summary>